Libby Dotson, B.S.

 Keny Murillo Brizuela, B.S.

-Keny Murillo Brizuela holds a BS in biology from Furman University.
-As an Associate in Research, Keny will be responsible for coordinating the Bass Connections program in order to evaluate the clinical, economic and political viability of the Pocket Colposcope in the US and Peru.
-In his administrative role, Keny assists with scheduling for the Center’s Director, Dr. Ramanujam, organizing lab events and meetings, as well as general center communications.
-Keny wants to pursue a career in medicine, and hopes to attend medical school soon.
-In his spare time, Keny enjoys cross country running, road trips, exploring new places to eat (his favorite food is sushi!), podcasts, and reading.
+Keny Murillo Brizuela is a Furman University graduate with a degree in Biology.
+Prior to working at the Center, Keny worked as a medical interpreter for six years.
+As an Associate in Research, Keny is responsible for coordinating the Bass Connections program in order to evaluate the clinical, economic and political viability of the Pocket Colposcope in the US and Peru.
+Keny is also the Center's Communications and Marketing Specialist, and he assists with various administrative tasks as well.
+Keny wants to pursue a career in medicine and hopes to attend medical school.
+In his spare time, Keny enjoys cross country running, road trips, exploring new places to eat (his favorite food is ramen!), podcasts, and politics.

 ZACHARY CONGRESS, B.S

 Zachary is an North Carolina State graduate with a degree in Biomedical Engineering.
 As a research technician, he hopes to gain valuable skills in manufacturing, and animal-related work while taking over many administrative responsibilities.
 Zac hopes to pursue his PhD within a couple of years and is passionate about regenerative medicine and histology in particular.